Introduction

 Design

 The physical design is in the form of an Arduino Mega shield.
-I chose this because it was large enough to accommodate all of the components, and there would be enough I/O pins without needing I/O expanders or other complicated stuff.
+I chose this because it was large enough to accommodate all of the components, and there would be enough I/O pins without needing latches or I/O expanders.

 The only supported Arduino is the Mega 2560 R3 or compatible.

-When designing it I was aware that I was likely the only person that’d want something that did both, so have allowed for it to be constructed as a dual 270x/MCM6876x programmer, or 270x only / MCM6876x only.
+When designing it I was aware that I was likely the only person that’d want something that did both, so have allowed for it to be constructed as a dual 270x/TMS2716/MCM6876x programmer, or 270x/TMS2716 only / MCM6876x only.

-When programming 270x EPROMs, the Arduino must be supplied with a regulated +12V supply as the shield does not generate its own +12V rail.
+When programming 270x/TMS2716 EPROMs, the Arduino must be supplied with a regulated +12V supply as the shield does not generate its own +12V rail.
 There is a software check to ensure this voltage is correct before powering on the EPROM.
+For MCM6876x an external power supply is still required however voltage is less strict.
+Keep it between 10-18V

-There is also a footprint for an RS-232 connection + MAX232 but this is not required for most applications as the Arduino can provide a serial interface through its USB port.
+There is a footprint for the components needed to support an RS-232 connection but this is not required for most applications as the Arduino can provide a serial interface through its USB port.
+This is purely for the benefit of those who wish to use it on pre-USB PCs.

 Constructing it as a dual type programmer